Charles Whitworth, 1st Earl Whitworth: Likenesses

 Whitworth, according to Napoleon, was a "fort bel homme", and this description is confirmed by the portrait by Sir Thomas Lawrence, an engraving from which appears in Doyle's Official Baronage.
 There is a very fine mezzotint engraving of this portrait by Charles Turner.
 The original forms one of the small collection of British masters in the Louvre at Paris.
-A portrait of "Captain Whitworth" of much earlier date, engraved by R. Laurie after A. Graff, is identified by John Chaloner Smith as a portrait of the diplomatist.
+A portrait of "Captain Whitworth" of much earlier date, engraved by Robert Laurie after Anton Graff, is identified by John Chaloner Smith as a portrait of the diplomatist.